2023 United Rentals Work United 500: Television

 Fox Sports covered their 18th race at the Phoenix Raceway.
 Mike Joy, Clint Bowyer and Danica Patrick called the race in the booth for Fox.
 Jamie Little and Regan Smith handled the pit road duties, and Larry McReynolds provided insight from the Fox Sports studio in Charlotte.

 Radio

 MRN covered the radio action for the race which was also simulcasted on Sirius XM NASCAR Radio.
 Alex Hayden, Jeff Striegle, and 2018 NASCAR champion winning crew chief Todd Gordon called the race when the field races past the start/finish line.
 Dan Hubbard called the action from turns 1 & 2, and Kyle Rickey called the action from turns 3 & 4.
-Pit lane was manned by Steve Post, Georgia Henneberry, and Brienne Pedigo.
+Pit lane was manned by Steve Post and Georgia Henneberry.